SoftRadio Audio Settings

 In order for the sound to be good at the dispatch position, and in the radios that are listening to the dispatcher, there are some steps to go through and it is important to go through them thouroghly.

-There are also some tips and tricks to make the system better for the dispatchers.
+There are also some options, tips and tricks to make the system better for the dispatchers.

 We have gathered the settings under the following headlines, each further described below.
 We recomend that you go through them one by one.